Committee on Nuclear Power (CNP)

 The CNP is composed of six members with many years of international nuclear energy experience to provide guidance and oversight on all nuclear-related matters.
 It reports directly to the Board.

-The Committee meets six times per year, and periodically inspects key operating facilities and facilities that are under construction to become familiar with the management teams, directly communicate with personnel, observe activities and plant conditions, and be informed of the latest updates.
+The Committee meets at least four times per year, and periodically inspects key operating facilities and facilities that are under construction to become familiar with the management teams, directly communicate with personnel, observe activities and plant conditions, and be informed of the latest updates.

 Nuclear Safety Review Board (NSRB)

 The Nuclear Safety Review Board (NSRB) was established to independently assess and report on the Nawah Energy Company’s operational readiness performance specifically in the areas of operations, maintenance, organizational effectiveness and engineering, with a focus on nuclear safety.

 The NSRB utilizes professional experience and external expertise in providing improvement opportunities to the Chief Executive Officer (CEO), Chief Nuclear Officer (CNO) and other senior leaders.
 To prepare for operating the nuclear reactors at the Barakah plant, the NSRB has adopted an operational focus.

 The NSRB based their assessment on decades of experience in the nuclear industry, FANR regulations and guidance, the requirements specified in the Nawah Nuclear Quality Assurance Program, World Association of Nuclear Operators (WANO) guidelines, International Atomic Energy Agency (IAEA) guidelines and global best practices.

 Upon request, the NSRB Chairperson will provide reports and/or brief the Nawah Board of Directors and the CNP.